jaspector

 All new residential structures with 4+ dwelling units require state building permits; residential buildings with fewer than 5 dwelling units are exempt from building permits in state jurisdiction areas, but plumbing and electrical permits are still required; additions, alterations, or repairs to existing structures; accessory structures when required by code

+Not all construction work requires a permit in unincorporated Liberty County, MT.
 The following work is generally exempt: Residential buildings with fewer than 4 dwelling units (state permit exempt, but electrical/plumbing permits still required); Farm and ranch buildings not used for human occupancy; Mining buildings on mining property; Private residential garages used only for vehicle storage; Private storage structures for personal effects only (non-commercial); Petroleum refineries and pulp/paper mills (except office/shop buildings); Minor repairs and maintenance to existing structures (local determination); One-story detached sheds and similar minor structures in some areas; Decks and pergolas in some jurisdictions (local variation).
 Note: Exemptions vary by local jurisdiction.
 Verify specific exemptions with Liberty County or state Building Codes Program.
+When in doubt, confirm with the local building department before starting work.